ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 - Incident response has to absorb what delivery pressure ignored.
 - Customers eventually experience what the organization failed to design out.

-The cost does not disappear; it moves.
-And when it moves far enough downstream, it becomes harder to see, harder to measure, and harder to fix structurally.
+<strong>The cost does not disappear; it moves.</strong> And when it moves far enough downstream, it becomes harder to see, harder to measure, and harder to fix structurally.

 This is why many security programs feel busy but not effective.
 They generate findings, reports, dashboards, meetings, and remediation plans, while the organization continues to produce the same categories of risk.

 That is not mainly a tooling problem.
-It is a design problem, and more specifically an engineering leadership failure.
+It is a <strong>design problem, and more specifically an engineering leadership failure</strong>.

 ## Recurring Vulnerabilities Are Management Signals

-A single vulnerability can be a mistake, but a recurring vulnerability class is a signal.
+A single vulnerability can be a mistake, but <strong>a recurring vulnerability class is a signal</strong>.

 If the same type of issue appears repeatedly across teams, products, services, or releases, the useful question is not: